Global Stocks Mostly Rise as Border-Security, Trade Talks Progress

 Global stocks ticked higher Thursday as fears over global trade and the possibility of another U.S. government shutdown continued to ease.

-The Stoxx Europe 600 gained 0.3% in morning trading, after U.S. stocks closed higher Wednesday amid expectations that President Trump will sign a border-security deal that will also keep the government open.
+U.S. futures pointed to a 0.3% opening gain for the S&P 500, amid expectations that President Trump will sign a border-security deal that will also keep the government open.

+The Dow Jones Industrial Average and Nasdaq-100 were set to edge 0.4% higher.
+The Nasdaq was on the verge of exiting bear-market territory, with shares in technology giant Cisco up 4% in premarket trade.
+Cisco released results after the market close Wednesday that cited a lack of damage from the U.S.'s trade spat with China.

+Investors were also absorbing earnings releases from CME Group and Coca-Cola, whose figures were roughly in-line with market expectations but its shares dropped 3% in premarket trade.
+Charles Schwab was also due to report before the market open.
+The WSJ Dollar Index was flat ahead of U.S. inflation, retail sales and jobless figures, all due later in the day.

-A combination of buoyant geopolitical sentiment and corporate earnings releases helped power European gains, with the Stoxx's industrial goods and services sector up 1.4% as Schneider Electric advanced 6% after releasing results.
+Moderate gains would echo those in Europe, where the Stoxx Europe 600 was up 0.4% in early afternoon trading.
+A batch of upbeat corporate earnings helped power the index's gains, with the Stoxx's industrial goods and services sector up 1.4% as Schneider Electric advanced 5.8% after releasing results.

-Technology and autos stocks also increased, with software firm Micro Focus International up 11.4% and French car manufacturer Renault up 2.6% after both released 2018 results.
-Airbus shares climbed 5% after saying it would stop building its superjumbo A380 airplane in 2021.
+French car manufacturer Renault rose 2.9% after releasing its 2018 results, while Airbus shares climbed 4.3% after the company said it would stop building its superjumbo A380 airplane in 2021.

 Trading in Asia was mixed, with major indexes in Hong Kong and Shanghai ticking down, while South Korea's Kospi benchmark climbed 1.1%.
 Index heavyweights Samsung Electronics and Korean Air each gained around 3%.

-In the U.S., futures pointed to 0.3% opening gains for the S&P 500 and the Dow Jones Industrial Average, with the Nasdaq-100 set to edge a further 0.4% toward exiting bear-market territory.

 With fresh bilateral tariffs on the U.S. import of Chinese goods set to take effect on March 1, markets have begun to anticipate a limited deal between the U.S. and China.
-High-level talks resumed Thursday, after President Trump said Wednesday that negotiations were progressing "very well," but some market participants were less upbeat.
+High-level talks resumed Thursday, after President Trump said Wednesday that negotiations were progressing "very well."
+Still some market participants contended that broad geopolitics-driven optimism is premature

 "Pessimism about the outlook for a trade war has turned into optimism that it's going to be resolved in the next few weeks," said Karen Ward, chief market strategist at J.P.
 Morgan Asset Management.
 Instead, it may emerge that "there are some very deep sticking points where there aren't grounds for compromise."